AlexJieYang/AlexJieYang.github.io/_pages/about.md

 Conference papers
 ======
+Yangfanyu Yang, Alex J. Yang, and Yian Yin*.
+(2025) Quantifying Ageing Effect in Scientific and Innovative Careers.
+The 4th International Conference on the Science of Science and Innovation (ICSSI).

+Alex J. Yang*, Yujie Shi, Yinuo Ma, and Sanhong Deng.
+(2025) Quantifying talent space of nations based on global patterns of mobility.
+The 4th France's International Conference on Complex Systems (FRCCS).

 Yang, A. J., Bu Y., Ding Y., & Liu, M.* (2024) Quantifying scientific novelty of doctoral theses with Bio-BERT model.
-Proceedings of Joint Workshop of the 5th Extraction and Evaluation of Knowledge Entities from Scientific Document and the 4th AI + Informetrics, iConference, 2024.
+Proceedings of Joint Workshop of the 5th Extraction and Evaluation of Knowledge Entities from Scientific Document and the 4th AI + Informetrics, iConference.
 Liu, M.*, Yang, A. J., Bu Y., & Ding Y. (2024) Untangling the complex pattern of international talent mobility in science.
 The 28th International Conference on Science, Technology and Innovation Indicators (STI).
-(Full Paper)

 Yang, A. J.*, Wang, Y., Kong, J., Zhang, Q., Hu, H., Wang, H., & Sanhong, D. (2023).
 The global disruption index (GDI): an incorporation of citation cascades in the disruptive index.
 Proceedings of 19th International Society of Scientometrics and Informetrics Conference (ISSI).
-(Long paper)

 Yang, A. J.*, Zhao, Y., Wang, H., & Deng, S. (2023).
 Untangle the characteristics of disruptive and consolidating citations of Nobel-winning papers.
 Proceedings of the Association for Information Science and Technology (ASIST).